YinJC/uk-tex-faq/FAQ-inst-scut.md

----
-layout: page
-title: Shortcuts to installing files
+# Shortcuts to installing files
----